Tour of the Operator UI #

 A single-form view for starting a test from the browser instead of

 the CLI.
-Fields in order: Product, DUT Serial, Test Path, Station,
+Fields in order: Part, UUT Serial, Test Path, Station,

 Mock Hardware, Operator.
 Click Start Test to redirect to the live